How to get Viceland and watch shows without a cable subscription

 Stream Viceland online with Philo

 Want to live stream Viceland for dirt cheap?
 Philo isn’t that well known, but it’s a really solid alternative to cable TV.
-And it’s the least expensive way to watch Viceland live either online or on a Roku for just $16 per month.
+And it’s the least expensive way to watch Viceland live either online or on an Apple TV or Roku for just $16 per month.

 For another $4, you get nine more channels, including MTV Live.
 There’s unlimited Cloud DVR, so you don’t have to worry about running out of space.